CABO DE GATA-NIJAR NATURAL PARK

 BEACHES

 The finest beaches include the Playa de Monsul and Playa de Los Genoveses, both of which are within easy distance of San Jose by vehicle or on foot.
-Other beaches include the Playa el Playazo near Rodalquilar, and the Playa de los Muertos near Carboneras.
+Other beaches include the Playa el Playazo near Rodalquilar, the Playa de los Muertos near Carboneras and Playa Mojaca.

 ARTS AND CRAFT